thtieig/chef_lab/README.md

 mv chef_exercise/ lamp_centos7
 ```

-Now, you can upload the cookbook to the Chef server
+Now, you can upload the cookbook to the Chef server:
 ```
 knife cookbook upload lamp_centos7 knife cookbook list